3. Heal With Sunlight

 5. Go Easy on Yourself

-Avoid harsh products like lotions with alcohol, deodorant soaps, acids (glycolic and lactic acid), and even some laundry soaps.
+Avoid harsh products like lotions with alcohol, deodorant soaps, acids (glycolic, salicylic, and lactic acid), and even some laundry soaps.
 These can inflame your sensitive skin.
 Feel the texture of the fabric of the clothes you buy.
 Make sure they are soft and comfortable.
 Avoid wool and mohair.
 They can irritate already inflamed skin.

 6. Try Not to Scratch and Pick

 There's no doubt about it: When you itch, you want to scratch.
 But scratching can tear open your skin, making way for infection-causing germs.
 It may also make sores appear where there weren't any before.
-Keep your nails short.
+Keep your nails short. and take an antihistamine if you are itchy.

 And picking at your skin can lead to infection.
 When you have an urge, close your eyes, breathe deeply, and gently rub on moisturizer instead.